 The Act of Parliament (8 Geo.
 VI, c.
 22, 1944) creating the Dominion Department of National Health and Welfare, clearly defines its functions.
-The Department is divided into two Branches as indicated by the title.
-The chief functions of the National Health Branch are: to protect the country against the entrance of infectious disease; to exclude immigrants who might become charges upon the country; to treat sick and injured mariners; to see that men employed on public construction work are provided with proper medical care; to set the standards and control the quality of food and drugs; to control proprietary medicines; to control the importation and exportation of habit-forming drugs such as morphine, cocaine, etc.; to care for lepers; to promote and conserve the health of civil servants and other Government employees; to co-operate with the provinces with a view to preserving and improving the public health; to carry on investigation and research into public health; and, through the National Council on Physical Fitness, to assist the provinces in the field of physical fitness.
+The Department is divided into two branches.
+The functions of the Welfare Branch are dealt with in the Chapter on Welfare Services, pp. 782-804, while those of the National Health Branch are: to protect the country against the entrance of infectious disease; to exclude immigrants who might become charges upon the country; to treat sick and injured mariners; to see that men employed on public health construction work are provided with proper medical care; to set the standards and control the quality of food and drugs; to control the importation and exportation of habit-forming drugs such as morphine, cocaine, etc.; to care for lepers; to promote and conserve the health of civil servants and other government employees; to co-operate with the